Industrial Flooring Types – Which Is Right For Your Facility?

 These are questions that every epoxy floor expert will need to consider when surveying an industrial or commercial project.

-But the every-day homeowner may be wondering “where on earth do these hazards happen?”
+But the everyday homeowner may be wondering “where on earth do these hazards happen?”
 Food, beverage, and pharmaceutical plants are some of the cleanest industrial facilities in the world.
-They are frequently FDA inspected, and need to maintain a high-level of sanitation and cleanliness in order to pass these unannounced inspections.
+They are frequently FDA inspected and need to maintain a high level of sanitation and cleanliness in order to pass these unannounced inspections.
 This may be a nuisance for these industries, but it is very important for consumers.

 Areas like Lancaster, Aberdeen, York, Hazleton, and Hershey are some of the most popular destinations for food manufacturing facilities.
-Which means these areas are some of the popular places to find epoxy flooring experts like Capital Coating.
+This means these areas are some of the popular places to find epoxy flooring experts like Capital Coating.

 Industrial Coatings in Wash Down Areas

-Since industrial floors in these wash down areas are some of the most vulnerable areas in food plants, it’s critical that facility managers hire epoxy flooring experts to install an industrial coating over the concrete in these areas.
+Since industrial floors in these wash-down areas are some of the most vulnerable areas in food plants, it’s critical that facility managers hire epoxy flooring experts to install an industrial coating over the concrete in these areas.

 But It’s not as simple as rolling paint on the concrete.
-First, the coating system has to offer a high chemical resistance.
+First, the coating system has to offer high chemical resistance.
 Novalac epoxies, aliphatic urethanes, and urethane cements are common industrial floor solutions, because of their high chemical resistance.

 But the epoxy expert also needs to assess how much slip resistance these floors require.
-With wash down areas being constantly wet, it’s likely they are slippery.
+With wash-down areas being constantly wet, it’s likely they are slippery.
 Slippery floors are some of the biggest reasons why people get hurt at work.
 So the epoxy flooring company needs to assess which type of aggregate needs to be broadcasted into the epoxy or urethane cement.

 Concrete Grinding in Industrial Facilities

 Every true epoxy flooring company will properly prepare the floor.
 Pressure washing and acid etching are not proper ways to profile concrete.
 Shot blasting is a common method.
 But using a diamond grinder is a great way to prepare the concrete.
-A walk-behind diamond grinder will prepare the concrete, and give it an excellent profile for the epoxy or urethane cement to bond to.
+A walk-behind diamond grinder will prepare the concrete and give it an excellent profile for the epoxy or urethane cement to bond to.

 But concrete grinding isn’t as simple as it sounds.
 When working in clean industrial facilities, like food and beverage plants, it’s important that the epoxy flooring expert identify if there is any sensitive product or equipment in the area.
 If there is, the epoxy flooring contractor needs to propose a containment strategy to protect the equipment and product.
 Concrete grinding is effective, but it will create airborne concrete dust.
-This dust can infiltrate sensitive equipment, and damage expensive product.
+This dust can infiltrate sensitive equipment, and damage the expensive product.
 So if your industrial flooring contractor isn’t discussing containment

 Industrial Floor Coatings or Urethane Cement

 Epoxy is a catch-all phrase for resinous floors.
 But there are actually many products that can coat industrial floors: epoxy, urethane, polyaspartic, polyureas, MMA, acrylics, and more.
-These industrial floor coatings cannot be used interchangably.
+These industrial floor coatings cannot be used interchangeably.
 And each one should only be applied in their own situations.